 Competitive binders include drugs (eg, sulfisoxazole, ceftriaxone, aspirin) and free fatty acids and hydrogen ions (eg, in fasting, septic, or acidotic infants).

 Risk of hyperbilirubinemia in neonates ≥ 35 wk gestation.

 The majority of bilirubin is produced from the breakdown of Hb into unconjugated bilirubin (and other substances).
 Unconjugated bilirubin binds to albumin in the blood for transport to the liver, where it is taken up by hepatocytes and conjugated with glucuronic acid by the enzyme uridine diphosphogluconurate glucuronosyltransferase (UGT) to make it water-soluble.
 The conjugated bilirubin is excreted in bile into the duodenum.
 In adults, conjugated bilirubin is reduced by gut bacteria to urobilin and excreted.
-Neonates, however, have sterile digestive tracts.
-They do have the enzyme β-glucuronidase, which deconjugates the conjugated bilirubin, which is then reabsorbed by the intestines and recycled into the circulation.
-This is called enterohepatic circulation of bilirubin (see Bilirubin metabolism).
+Neonates, however, have less bacteria in their digestive tracts, so less bilirubin is reduced to urobilin and excreted.
+They also have the enzyme β-glucuronidase, which deconjugates bilirubin.
+The now unconjugated bilirubin can be reabsorbed and recycled into the circulation.
+This is called enterohepatic circulation of bilirubin (see also Bilirubin metabolism).